arusheea/gwctraining/html/ReadMe.md

 - Anchor `<a>` tags are used to create hyperlinks.
 An important attribute for anchor tags is `href` which specifies where the hyperlink leads.
 So `<a href="example.com">click me</a>` would create a hyperlink leading to example.com.
 - Input `<input>` tags are used to create some kind of input in a form.
 An attribute we often need for input is `type` which specifies if we want a text box input, a checkbox, radio button, button, etc.

 Most html elements can be provided a `name`, `class`, or `id` attribute (or any combination thereof).
-These specifiers are useful in selecting/refering to elements or sets of elements when we write CSS for styling our web pages, or JavaScript to build interactivity.
+These specifiers are primarily useful in selecting/refering to elements or sets of elements when we write CSS for styling our web pages, or JavaScript to build interactivity.
+Although it doesn't directly change anything on our web page before we add styles or scripts, it's a good habit to think about which elements need a name, id or class.
 - `name` just specifies a name for an element.
 For e.g. in the provided code, the name for the second meta tag is author, so we know there is a piece of meta data called author, with the content "Your Name".
 - `class` is used to create groups of elements in html pages, so several elements on the page can have the same class.
 These are used for several reasons, for example if we want to apply certain styling to some elements on the page, we can give them the same class name and write CSS for that class.
 - `id` is a **unique** identifier for an element.
 No two elements on the page should have the same id.

 #### <a name="next-step"></a>What comes next?